atumat/contactwise_assignment/README.md

 # Next.js CSV Processing

 This is a Next.js application designed to upload CSV files containing user data (name and email), process them in the background using a queue system, and interact with an external API to add users.
-Developed on Windows, it showcases file handling, background job processing, API integration, and robust error management.
+Developed on Windows, it showcs file handling, background job processing, API integration,  error management.

 ---